Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

-It is a geared head driven machine with considerable rage in spindle speed and feeds.
+It is a geared head-driven machine with a considerable range in spindle speed and feeds.
 Its speed can range from very low to a very high speed of up to 2500 rpm.

 Bench Lathe Machine:

-Bench Lathe machine is a type of small lathe machine which has all the parts of the engine Lathe and speed lathe.
+Bench Lathe machine is a type of small lathe machine that has all the parts of the engine Lathe and speed lathe.

 It is mounted on a workbench and is used for doing small precision and light jobs.

 A special purpose lathe machine is used for performing specific special tasks which cannot be performed by an ordinary lathe.
 Some type of special-purpose Lathe are as follow: